Following

 "Provided I'm not skinning them first."
 She jokingly retorts with a macabre sense of confidence as she makes her way from the caravan to the woods.

-My body squirms as my face looks all around as if trying to find her.
+Sebastian's body squirms as his face looks all around as if trying to find her.
 With Cassius looking to me now.
 "What's this?
 Oh, you miss your mother? ...
 Or maybe Vesna?"
 He asks.
 "She'll be back little one, I promise.
 Come now, we've got ourselves a journey to march on."
-Cassius insists as he tucks both me and Niall back in the basket and bundled us with the blanket that resided within it.
+Cassius insists as he tucks both the children back in the basket and bundled us with the blanket that resided within it.

 'She promised things too, but she hasn't come back either!'
-I voiced in my head in the way I knew how.
-But I have only the assurances of those around me to keep me comfortable.
+Sebastian voiced in his head in the way only he knew how.
+But there was only the assurances of those around him to keep what comfort there was prescribed to him.
 Well, that and the blanket, a fire and good food.
-Considering what little I started out with, perhaps I should reconsider my priorities on such thoughts.
+Considering what little the children started out with, there could have been fates plenty worse than what he was landed with.

 With a heft of the basket up in Cassius arms and a step onto the wagon, the caravan begins moving out from the ruined village and onto the road towards the city of Conevico.
 And so our journey begins.